noear/folkmq/README_EN.md

   FolkMQ
 </h1>
 <p align="center">
-	<strong>A new architecture of the message middleware, facing the future</strong>
+	<strong>A new architecture of the message middleware.
+For simplicity, for the future!</strong>
 </p>

 <p align="center">